 Everyone needs alone time, but some people need more than others.
 If you don’t know that alone time is a normal need for your partner, you may assume that they’re withdrawn, angry, or resentful when they seek space.
 Establishing early on that you both need alone time—and how that manifests—will not only strengthen your relationship, it will prevent confusion in the future.

 It might not be an easy question, but it’s one that can get you right to the bottom of what makes someone tick.
 Marriage is about understanding—and not just understanding your hopes, dreams, and ambitions.
 It’s also about understanding fears, regrets, and struggles.
 Make sure that you’re asking the tough questions and your marriage will have a much deeper level of understanding.

 8. What Does Marriage Mean to You?

 Marriage doesn’t mean the same thing to everyone.
 Some people think it’s an almost all-consuming partnership, some people think it’s a legal agreement.
-Talking about your expectations can make sure that neither of you has needs or expectations that aren’t being met—you can feel like you’re approaching it together.
+Talking about your expectations can help make sure that neither of you has needs or expectations that aren’t being met—you can feel like you’re approaching this next chapter together.